cdelker/ziamath/docs/options.rst

     python -m ziamath inputfile.txt

-Or reading stdin (with LaTeX input):
+Or reading stdin:

 .. code-block:: bash

-    echo "x^2 + y^2" | python -m ziamath --latex
+    echo "x^2 + y^2" | python -m ziamath

 Run `python -m ziamath --help` to show all the options.
+It attempts to automatically determine whether the input is MathML or Latex, but the `--latex` argument may be provided to force Latex mode.

 |